EXPRESSCLUSTER/SQLServer/AlwaysOn/ag.md

 # AG cluster Quick Start Guide
 ## About This Guide
-This guide provides how to integrate MSSQL Server for Linux Availability Group (AG) with EXPRESSCLUSTER X and create AG cluster.
+This guide provides how to integrate SQL Server 2017 on Linux Availability Group (AG) with EXPRESSCLUSTER X and create AG cluster.
 The guide assumes its readers to have EXPRESSCLUSTER X basic knowledge and setup skills.

 ## System Overiew